 from the University of Louisville as well as a certificate in the specific concentration area.
 Note that the AT concentration does not lead to teaching certification, and therefore does not qualify graduates to teach

 special education in the school system.
 Graduates interested in gaining

 licensure to become a special education teacher should refer to the MSD program outlined above.

-Graduate students acquiring the Certified Orientation Mobility Specialist (COMS) and Assistive Technology Professional (ATP) credentials work as consultants or as direct employees of schools' postsecondary disability agencies to provide orientation and mobility and assistive technology services.
-This training may apply to multiple educational and administrative needs.
+Graduate students acquiring Assistive Technology Professional (ATP) credentials work as consultants or as direct employees in educational environments to provide and assistive technology services.